mashiatmayabee/Codeforces/README.md

 # Codeforces
-This repository contains the solutions by me to CodeForces problems in C.
+This repository contains the solutions to CodeForces problems in C and C++.